Spin-off studies

 The following projects have sought funding to contact previous Spit for Science participants for additional data collection.

-Principal Investigator: Kelsey Hagan, Ph.D. and Annie Haynos, Ph.D.
+Principal investigators: Kelsey Hagan, Ph.D. and Annie Haynos, Ph.D.

 VCU Departments of Psychiatry and Psychology